datacrush/test/README.md

 * [Github Account](https://github.com/)

 # Setup
-After installing the above softare fork this repository, clone it to your local machine and run the following commands:
+After installing the above software fork this repository, clone it to your local machine and run the following commands:

 ```